For urgent consular assistance call

 If there's a natural disaster:

-Make sure you have comprehensive travel insurance for the whole time you’ll be away.
-Confirm what your policy covers, including in terms of activities, care, and health and travel disruptions.
+Confirm what your policy covers, including activities, care, and health and travel disruptions.
 Your policy needs to cover all overseas medical costs, including medical evacuation.
 The Australian Government won't pay for these costs.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.